|Category||Administration and Management|

 - All the costs associated with the private travel, including travel insurance, must be paid by the Staff member or other University representative.

 - Any work time used for private travel must be booked as annual leave before the Staff member leaves the University.
+When authorising annual leave, managers should consider the benefit of linking several activities together in one trip rather than creating more emissions by undertaking several trips.

 - Unless specifically provided for in other University policies, the University will not pay the travel costs of persons accompanying a University representative unless that person clearly contributes to the University business being conducted [by the University representative].